luisleonardo/OpenVPN-Control-Script/README.md

 -   Start and stop your VPN connection with ease.
 -   No need to remember the location of your .ovpn file.
 -   If placed in a directory included in the system's PATH, such as  `/usr/local/bin`, it can be executed from anywhere.
+-   Please note that the status check feature was made to work with TryHackMe OpenVPN.
+If you want to reuse the script for other VPN providers, you may need to review and adjust the status check accordingly.

 ## Installation